thingsboard/thingsboard.github.io/docs/user-guide/integrations/mqtt.md

 ## MQTT Integration Configuration

-Also you may folow this guide, which discloses MQTT Integration to provide devices connection to the Platform and ability to send RPC commands to devices.
+Also you may follow this guide, which discloses MQTT Integration to provide devices connection to the Platform and ability to send RPC commands to devices.

 ### Prerequisites